Ask Lenora: What will recruitment be like this fall?

 Recruitment changed drastically over the next century.
 The process became elaborate, much more so than my turning to Eunice and asking her to join our sisterhood.
 Chapter members hosted parties which, depending on the budget, could be as lavish as a steak dinner at a country club or as simple as a fireside sing-a-long.
 During World War II, sisters invited “rushees” (now known as potential new members or PNMs) to join them in knitting socks for the troops or wrapping bandages for the Red Cross.

 After the war ended and men returned to finish their educations, skits became popular, and chapters across the country adopted fun and lively methods to introduce potential new members to Kappa Delta by singing songs, acting out humorous scenes and wearing matching outfits.
-Card games, barn dances and afternoon teas all saw popularity over the years.
+Card games such as live blackjack casino games, barn dances and afternoon teas all saw popularity over the years.

 In recent years, most universities have held what is called “primary recruitment” where potential new members visit each sorority on campus to meet members and get to know more about the groups’ activities and values.
 Some chapters also participate in COB, or continuous open bidding, where they recruit members more informally, similar to how we recruited Eunice.